MoeinT/web-applications-golang/README.md

 - Each value is a parsed `*template.Template` that combines the page template with any layout templates.
 - This approach avoids reparsing templates repeatedly during runtime, improving performance and maintaining separation of concerns between page content and layout structure.
 - A key point in this implementation is that we can use the `ParseFiles` method as part of the template package to parse one or multiple html files, but we can also use it an a method of `*template.Template` to append a parsed file to a partially parsed file.
 We used this concept to parse pages first, and then appending layouts, if any, to them.

+### Sharing data between different parts of the application
+In Go, two common approaches to sharing data across different parts of an application are global state with update functions and function receivers on structs.

+- A receiver is a special parameter in Go methods that associates the method with a specific type, often a struct, allowing the struct to hold shared data and dependencies.
+- The global state approach involves defining a variable that matches the desired type and providing functions to update or access it, which is simple but risks issues like global state conflicts and poor concurrency safety.
+- In contrast, using function receivers ties methods to a struct that encapsulates the shared data, promoting modularity, testability, and scalability.
+Function receivers are idiomatic in Go, as they allow for explicit dependencies and better code organization, especially in medium to large applications.
+Both approaches have use cases, but the choice depends on application complexity and long-term maintainability requirements.